ungentilgarcon/topogram-standard-upgraded/docs/core/README_BENCHMARK.md

-This file is deleted as part of the consolidation process.
 # Graph renderer benchmark & A/B test

 This repository includes a simple `GraphWrapper` that can mount three implementations behind a query param.